VirtualPlantLab/VPLDocs/docs/src/index.md

 ] add VirtualPlantLab
 ```

-This will install all the packages that form the core of VPL (see section on
+This will install all the packages that form the core of VPL.
-[Organization](@ref organization)).
 Additional packages that are meant to work with VPL (or
 as standalone packages) are available as part of the *VPLverse* (see section on
 [Organization](@ref organization)).
 These are not necessary to build an FSP models but in
 many cases they will be useful to complement the functionality of VPL.